converged-computing/container-chonks/experiments/dockerfile/README.md

 ## Design

-This could be a really interesting study.
+This will be a really interesting study.
 I want to look at:

  - Across a set of ML orgs and research software containers, get a list of unique containers.
 For each:
    - Assess current total size and size of layers (an average? distribution?)
 Try to describe distribution?